GeoscienceAustralia/dea-notebooks/Real_world_examples/Scalable_machine_learning/README.rst

 **Background**

-Classification of satellite images using supervised machine learning (ML) techniques has become a common occurence in the remote sensing literature.
+Classification of satellite images using supervised machine learning (ML) techniques has become a common occurrence in the remote sensing literature.
 Machine learning offers an effective means for identifying complex land cover classes in a relatively efficient manner.
 However, sensibly implementing machine learning classifiers is not always